Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Implementing the Submit Button Handler

 We add an `onClick` handler to the Submit button that calls `handleClick`.
 This function does not need to use the event object; it simply updates the `headingText` state with the current `name` value.
 This way, the heading updates only when the Submit button is clicked.

+### Managing Separate State Variables

+We create two state variables:

+- `name` to track the input field's current value.
+- `headingText` to track the text displayed in the heading.

+Using `useState`, we initialize both with empty strings and update them accordingly.
+Inside `handleClick`, we call `setHeading(name)` to update the heading text.